 60. Use virus protection software on your computers: With hackers becoming more and more of a problem, it’s important to make sure your computers are as secure as possible.

 61. Backup your computers: Having lost data in the past, I’ve learned the hard way the importance of backing up your computers.
 Cloud based backup options from dropbox and others are ideal.

 62. Subscribe to this podcast: You didn’t expect me to ignore my own podcast, did you?
-You can subscribe on iTunes.
+You can subscribe on Apple Podcasts.
 And feel free to leave a review, too!

 63. Mentally prepare for a bear market: As Mike Tyson has said, everybody has a plan until they get punched in the face.
 The same is true with investing.
-Still, try to image how you’ll react if your portfolio drops by 30 or 40%.
-Actually translate the percentage to dollars.
+Still, try to imagine how you’ll react if your portfolio drops by 30 or 40%.
+Actually, translate the percentage to dollars.
 Would you stick to your plan?

 64. Make a daily plan: This is something I’ve recently started to do.
 Long term goals are important, but want do you plan to accomplish tomorrow?
 Long term goals are met one day at a time.
 So make sure each day gets you closer to your goals.